nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 Enhanced scripting support - Use Unit-variables in NGINX JavaScript
 *******************************************************************

-Using JavaScript in Unit's configuration unlocks almost endless opportunities.
+Using JavaScript in Unit's configuration unlocks vast possibilities.
-A simple Unit configuration can be used to decide where a request should be routed or rewritten to by creating the values for pass and rewrite dynamically inside a JavaScript function.
-While writing those functions or policies, not having full access to all Unit variables available for the current request turned out to be an huge issue!
+A simple Unit configuration can determine the routing or rewriting of a request by dynamically generating the values for pass and rewrite within a JavaScript function.
+While writing those functions or policies, not having full access to all Unit variables available for the current request turned out to be a huge issue!

 With Unit 1.32.0 we have unlocked full access to all Unit variables from our JavaScript runtime.